dkage/react_django_course/README.md

 As everytime I worked with Django I used the Django templates to generate the front-end, I didn't know the structure of a Django API.

+<sub><sup>_By the way, my code logic and css differs a lot in many files from the classes, because I like to learn by challenge, stopping the videos and always trying
+to make the code by myself first.
+Then I go back to the video and see the solution proposed.
+So many parts will differ from what is shown in the videos._</sub></sup>

 # Personal Notes